mradovic23/ML-SPD/README.md

 - All models are trained and tested using two algorithms:
   - SVM (Support Vector Machine) algorithm
   - NB (Naive Bayes) algorithm
+- Before training, 10-cross validation is implemented to estimate the fitting model and ML algorithm

 ## Dependencies:
 - Python 3.7.4 (64 bit) or above